-Why Core for a Ski Mountaineer?
+Why Train Core Strength for Ski Mountaineering?

-Core is important in other ways as well; especially in turning the skis, in bringing the trailing ski forward when skinning, or bringing either ski around to execute a kick turn.
-The goal of sport-focused core training is logical and simple: to strengthen the weakest link in the full body chain.
+Core is important in other ways as well, especially in turning the skis, in bringing the trailing ski forward when skinning, or bringing either ski around to execute a kick turn.
+The goal of sport-focused core training is logical and simple: to strengthen the weakest link in the full-body chain.

-ALL full body movements originate with the core musculature.
+- ALL full body movements originate with the core musculature.

-Your core connects your arms and legs.
-Ski Mountaineering and SkiMo racing are quadrupedal.
+- Your core connects your arms and legs.
+Ski mountaineering and skimo racing are quadrupedal.
 The poles are not just for balance.

-A weak core exposes you to injury.
+- A weak core exposes you to injury.

-Strength in your core will later become the foundation for endurance.
+- Strength in your core will later become the foundation for endurance.